AravisProject/aravis/README.md

 ### What is Aravis ?

 Aravis is a glib/gobject based library for video acquisition using Genicam cameras.
-It currently only implements an ethernet camera protocol used for industrial cameras.
+It currently implements gigabit ethernet and USB3 protocols used for industrial cameras.
+It also provides a basic ethernet camera simulator.

 Aravis is released under the LGPL v2+.